toxidity-18/weeki-code-challenge/README.md

+# index1.js(student gradegenerator)

+## Description
-Challenge 1: Student Grade Generator (Toy Problem)(index1.js)

-Write a function that prompts the user to input student marks.
-The input should be between 0 and 100.
-The output should correspond the correct grade, as shown below:
+The Student Grade Generator is a simple JavaScript application that prompts the user to input student marks and returns the corresponding grade based on the given criteria.
+The application determines the grade according to the following scale:

-        A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.
-Challenge 2: Speed Detector (Toy Problem)(index2.js)
+- **A**: Marks > 79
+- **B**: Marks between 60 and 79 (inclusive)
+- **C**: Marks between 50 and 59 (inclusive)
+- **D**: Marks between 40 and 49 (inclusive)
+- **E**: Marks less than 40

+## Features

+- Prompts the user to enter student marks.
+- Validates input to ensure it is within the range of 0 to 100.
+- Displays the corresponding grade based on the input.

+## Requirements

+- A web browser that supports JavaScript (e.g., Chrome, Firefox, Safari).

+## Usage

+1. Open the `index.html` file in your web browser.
+2. The application will prompt you to enter student marks.
+3. Input a number between 0 and 100 and press "OK".
+4. The grade corresponding to the input marks will be displayed in the console.

+## Code

+The main functionality is provided by the `getGrade` function in `script.js`.

+# index2.js (Speed Detector)

+## Description

-Write a program that takes the speed of a car as input e.g 80.
-If the speed is less than 70, it should print “Ok”.
-Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
+The Speed Detector is a simple JavaScript program that evaluates the speed of a car and calculates demerit points based on the speed limit.
+If the car's speed exceeds the limit, the program assigns demerit points for every 5 km/h over the speed limit of 70 km/h.
+If the speed is below the limit, the program simply prints "Ok".

-   > For example, if the speed is 80, it should print: “Points: 2”.
-If the driver gets more than 12 points, the function should print: “License suspended”.
+## Features

+- Prompts the user to input the speed of the car.
+- Checks if the speed is below the speed limit and prints "Ok".
+- Calculates and displays the total number of demerit points if the speed exceeds the limit.

+## Requirements

+- A web browser that supports JavaScript (e.g., Chrome, Firefox, Safari).

+## Usage

+1. Open the `index.html` file in your web browser.
+2. The application will prompt you to enter the speed of the car in km/h.
+3. Input the speed and press "OK".
+4. The program will display either "Ok" if the speed is below 70 km/h or the total number of demerit points if the speed exceeds 70 km/h.

+## Code

+The main functionality is provided by the `speedDetector` function in `script.js`.
+# index3.js (Net Salary Calculator)

+## Description
-Challenge 3: Net Salary Calculator (Toy Problem)(index3.js)

-Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
-Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.
+The Net Salary Calculator is a JavaScript application designed to compute an individual's net salary based on their basic salary and benefits.
+The program calculates various deductions including payee (tax), NHIF (National Hospital Insurance Fund) deductions, and NSSF (National Social Security Fund) contributions.
+It then computes the gross salary, total deductions, and final net salary.

-NB: Use KRA, NHIF, and NSSF values provided in the link below.
+## Features

+- Prompts the user to input basic salary and benefits.
+- Calculates the payee (tax) based on a predefined threshold and rate.
+- Applies fixed NHIF and NSSF deductions.
+- Computes the gross salary, total deductions, and net salary.
+- Displays the results in the console.

+## Requirements

+- A web browser that supports JavaScript (e.g., Chrome, Firefox, Safari).

+## Usage

+1. Open the `index.html` file in your web browser.
+2. The application will prompt you to enter the basic salary and total benefits in KES (Kenyan Shillings).
+3. Input the values and press "OK".
+4. The program will calculate and display the gross salary, payee (tax), NHIF deduction, NSSF deduction, and net salary in the console.

+## Code

+The main functionality is provided by the `calculateNetSalary` function in `script.js`.